Skip to main content

 Texas Capture or Use of Biometric Identifier Act.

-Texas law regulating the capture, use, storage, and destruction of biometric identifiers including retina scans, iris scans, voiceprints, and hand or face geometry records.
+Texas law regulating the capture, use, storage, and destruction of biometric identifiers — retina/iris scans, fingerprints, voiceprints, and hand or face geometry — now amended by HB 149 (TRAIGA) to exempt most AI training and development from its consent rules effective January 1, 2026.

 Last updated: